-This one-credit course, taught by upper-class student section leaders in the fall semester of the first year, orients new students to the Gemstone Program as well as to the University of Maryland.
+This one-credit course, taught by upper-class student section leaders in the fall semester of the first year, seeks to orient new students to the Gemstone Program as well as to the University of Maryland.
 GEMS100 is instructed in a small group format with the following units encompassing the heart of the course:

 - Introduction to Gemstone - Learning about many of the facets of the Gemstone Program is a theme present throughout the course.
 Section Leaders devote one class early in the semester to discussions of the responsibilities of Gemstone students.
-This class also includes a visit by a Gemstone staff member.
-A follow-up class includes a mock topic selection process designed to introduce the students to the processes used in GEMS102, the next course taken in the GEMS sequence, where they will choose the research topic on which they will work for three years.
-Additionally, attendance at Gemstone Colloquia provides new students a perspective on what Gemstone teams actually do.
+This class may include a visit by a Gemstone staff member.
+A follow up class includes a mock topic selection process designed to introduce the students to the processes used in GEMS102, the next course taken in the GEMS sequence, where they will choose the research topic on which they will work for three years.
+Additionally, attendance at Gemstone Junior Colloquia provides new students a perspective on what Gemstone teams actually do.

-- The Arts - This experiential unit will focus on the importance of the arts in society and the relationship between the arts and technology.
+- Creativity & The Research Process - This experiential unit will focus on the importance of the creativity process in society and the relationship between creativity and science and technology.

 - Academic Planning/Academic Integrity - The Gemstone Program requires students to complete a set curriculum, which requires significant academic planning in order to fit GEMS courses with other University requirements.
 This unit assists students in creating their four-year academic plan.
 One area where academic integrity and university expectations often become unclear is group work, which necessitates a discussion of academic integrity as it relates to Gemstone research teams.